Contents: Removal ↡ Installation ↡

 15 Sensor assembly nut

 9. Lift the gas tank up, pull it back towards you and remove the gas tank from the luggage compartment.
-Remove the padding strips if they are loose.
+Remove the padding strips if they are not secured.

-10. Turn out the mesh filter from a gas tank and remove a sealing ring.
-Use clean gasoline to remove all traces of deposits.
-Using a new O-ring, install and tighten the strainer securely.
+10. Unscrew the mesh filter from the fuel tank and remove the sealing ring.
+Using clean gasoline, remove all traces of deposits.
+Using a new sealing ring, install and tighten the mesh filter securely.

-11. If sediment or water is found in the gas tank, remove the fuel gauge sensor as described in paragraph 5, and rinse the tank with a small amount of clean gasoline.
+11. If you find sediment or water in the fuel tank, remove the fuel gauge sender as described in paragraph 5, and rinse the tank with a small amount of clean gasoline.

-If the gas tank is significantly corroded or leaking, it should either be repaired by a specialist or replaced.
+If the gas tank is significantly corroded or leaking, it should either be repaired by a professional or replaced.

 Warning: Do not attempt to repair the gas tank yourself by welding or soldering.
-The gas tank may contain an explosive mixture of air and gasoline vapours.
+The gas tank may contain an explosive mixture of air and gasoline vapor.

 Installation

-12. Installation of the gas tank is carried out in the reverse order.
-Consider the following points:
+12. Install the gas tank in reverse order.
+Please note the following:

-- A) Where provided, tighten all fasteners to the correct torque.
+- a) Where provided, tighten all fasteners to the required torque.

-- b) Check that the padding strips are correctly installed.
+- b) Check that the packing strips are installed correctly.

-- V) Check that the fuel tank drain hose is routed as it was before removal.
+- c) Check that the fuel tank drain hose is routed as it was before removal.

-- G) Check that the sensor plug is securely connected to the connector.
+- d) Check that the sensor plug is securely connected to the socket.

-- d) Take a test drive and make sure that there are no gasoline leaks around the removed parts.
+- d) Perform a test drive and make sure that there are no gasoline leaks around the removed parts.